k3rs3d/kdnsq/README.md

 `kdnsq A www.example.com`

 This command will query the A records for www.example.com.

+If you omit the record type argument, it will default to "A".

 To run the project directly from the source without building, use Cargo's run command: